argoproj-archive/docs/content/cli_reference.md

 ## <a name="UpgradeCmdOptions"></a>Upgrade

-Upgrades a cluster to a target version of Argo.
+Upgrades a Kubernetes cluster to a target version of Argo.

 <!--from Harry; Currently some important software, i.e. Kubernetes binaries, Kubernetes salt come with the cluster manager container from where you runs the install.
 You can set the Argo service software namespace / version through exporting environment variables.-->

-This is the basic command for upgrading your cluster:

 ```